 Something about his feet, whether it was that bunion or the scars from the places he’d been… Peter didn’t want to reveal them to Jesus.

 So loving one another as Jesus loves us comes in two parts.
 Love is reciprocal.
 Love goes back and forth, flows from one to the other.
-And purely pragmatically speaking, if no one’s willing to have their feet washed and we can’t watch anybody’s feet.
+And purely pragmatically speaking, if no one’s willing to have their feet washed then we can’t wash anybody’s feet.
 We need to be willing to be vulnerable.
 We need to be willing to risk in order to love.

 That may be the most important thing that we take away from this evening; that when we encounter people, when we encounter people we like, people with whom we get along… when we encounter people whom we don’t like, with whom we disagree, with whom we don’t get along… we need to be willing to risk taking off our shoes and socks.
 We need to be willing to risk vulnerability.
 We need to be willing to let our guard down and enter in to a reciprocal relationship so that there’s some opportunity for us to come together and move forward.